LartTyler/SalesforceClient/specs/01-Mapping.md

 ## Reference Field Type
 A cross-reference to another remote object.
 Reference fields follow similar conventions to [ID fields](#id-field-type).

+Rerference is not a valid type for entity fields, and should not be used.

 ## String Field Type
 A string field is simply a series of characters that have a maximum length placed upon them.
 All string field defintions